Rumble Pak: Nintendo 64

 Several third party versions of the Rumble Pak, such as the Tremor Pak, followed.
 Some draw power from the controller instead of batteries, but the lower power makes them less effective.
 The TremorPak Plus allows a memory card to be inserted simultaneously, eliminating the need to switch between two accessories.
 The Nyko Hyper Pak Plus contains internal memory and allows the user to adjust the amount of feedback between "hard" and "too hard".
+Though it does not allow the use of rumble and memory functions simultaneously, users can toggle between the two functions by flipping a switch, instead of having to swap accessories.

 Reception

 Atomic Dawg's review of the Rumble Pak in GamePro described it as "cute, gimmicky - and actually kind of fun."
 When reviewing Star Fox 64, IGN praised the Rumble Pak, stating that it "adds an unusual burst of arcade ecstasy to the game".
 Electronic Gaming Monthly commented, "Sure, a vibrating joystick may sound lame - even a little naughty - but trust us: it's cool.
 The Pak's only drawback is that it slips into your analog stick's memory cartridge port and doesn't offer a through port."
 The magazine's "review crew" later reviewed the standalone release of the Rumble Pak, giving it an 8.5 out of 10.
 While Kraig Kujawa and John Ricciardi commented that its usage in games thus far had been as a gimmick rather than an enhancement to the actual gameplay, Kelly Rickards and Sushi-X lauded its usage in games such as GoldenEye 007 and Star Fox 64, and all four of them praised the low retail price of the unit, saying that at worst gamers risk little by purchasing it.
 At their 1997 Editors' Choice Awards, they named it "Best Peripheral".

 IGN's Levi Buchanan wrote an 11th birthday article on the Nintendo 64's Rumble Pak, describing how its influence led to rumble being "an industry standard within a single generation".
 He said that it is bulky and heavy when attached to the Nintendo 64 controller, but that "the trade-off was actually worth it".

 More recently, in TWGNews's "Top 10 Controller Innovations" article, the Rumble Pak is listed as #8, saying "the Rumble Pak added a whole new level of immersion to the fifth generation of video games".